Cody-no/ModMail/README.md

 - `!send` creates a new ticket and sends an anonymous message to a user that does not already have a ticket open.

-- `!sendmany`, the various `!replymany` flavours, and the `!closemany` family let you tag a group of tickets with a temporary label, deliver the same update to each one, and close them together when the follow-up is finished.

 - **Ai Summaries** have been added to the ticket closed log so other moderators can get an idea of what happened in the ticket at a glance.
 This is a feature inspired by Chamburr's Modmail

+- `!replyt`+`!areplyt` reply to the ticket with a translated version of your message.
+You have to include the language you wish to translate to in the command.
+The original message is sent in the case that the translation sounds off and the receiver wants to self verify

+- `!closet` close the ticket with a translated version of your message.
+Same as replyt/areplyt

+- `!sendmany`, the various `!replymany` flavours, and the `!closemany` family let you tag a group of tickets with a temporary label, deliver the same update to each one, and close them together when the follow-up is finished.

 ### Group tag bulk commands

 Use the group tag commands when you need to contact several members about the same topic.
 Every command works with the temporary group tag created by `!sendmany` so you can keep their ticket updates together.